orenrimer/pygame-snake2D/README.md

 # pygame-snake2D

-A 2D snake game build in python using pytest module.
+A 2D snake game build in python using pygame modules.

 Instructions: